whisthq/whist/mandelbox-images/README.md

 ./setup_localdev_dependencies.sh
 ```

 This will begin installing all dependencies and configurations required to run our mandelbox images on an AWS EC2 host.
-It will also ask if you want to connect your EC2 instance to an ECS cluster, which is optional for development.
 After the setup scripts run, you must `sudo reboot` for Docker to work properly.
 After rebooting, you may finally build the protocol and the base image by running:

 ```shell
 ../protocol/build_server_protocol.sh && ./build_mandelbox_image.sh base && ./run_local_mandelbox_image.sh base